pangenome/odgi/docs/rst/commands/odgi_sort.rst

    force-directed graph drawing algorithm minimizes the graph’s energy function or stress level.
 It applies stochastic gradient descent (SGD) to move a single pair of nodes at a time.
 The path index is used to pick the terms to move stochastically.
-If ran with 1 thread only, the resulting order of the graph is deterministic.
-The seed is adjustable.
+For more details about the algorithm, please take a look at https://www.biorxiv.org/content/10.1101/2023.09.22.558964v2.

 Sorting the paths in a graph my refine the sorting process.
 For the users’ convenience, it is possible to specify a whole pipeline of sorts